forestgrape/coronavirus/3_medical/pcr_diagnosis.md

 For many considerations, the sensitivity can be viewed as the accuracy at very low DNA/RNA concentration which corresponds to high cycles numbers (usually above 35).

-### Accuracy for SARS-CoV-2 Detection
+### RT-PCR Accuracy for SARS-CoV-2
 Due the significance of SARS-CoV-2, for SARS-CoV-2 there are several comparisons and evaluations of PCR protocols to detect it.
-The findings are likely similar for other coronaviruses, however the strains of the endemic coronaviruses are more divers [to confirm and cite] and thus construction primers which work for all strains can be more difficult.
+The findings are likely similar for other coronaviruses, however the strains of the endemic coronaviruses are more divers [to confirm and cite] and thus construction primers which work for all strains can be more difficult. [to check whether local 2nd structure can affect accuracy]

 * [Vogels et al](#vogels) evaluate different primers for PCR amplifications and find:
   * *Ct value > 35:* PCR tests detect coronavirus RNA reliable for concentrations higher than 10^2 copies/microliter = 10^5 copies/milliliter (500 copies/initial reaction) which corresponds to a Ct value of 35.
 Above this value the standard deviation is about 2 cycles.